 If a part is mentioned in a list, not only its own content (e.g. finite elements) is addressed, but also all contents of its sub-parts and their children, down to the lowest level (leaves) of the part graph.

-Part Labels
+Part labels

 A part is uniquely identified by its label, up to ditto-parts.
 Connectors within a connection group that refer to ditto parts shall be able to “detect” the “correct” part instance according to their respective geometrical location.